elenasacristan/treebooks/README.md

 ##### cart.html

-This page will display the books that the user have added to the shopping cart and will give the user the option to update the number of days selected or remove the books completely.
+This page will display the books that the user has added to the shopping cart and will give the user the option to update the number of days selected or remove the books completely.

 Then it will display the total to pay.
 A £5 deposit per book will be added to the total price and that deposit will be refunded once the book is returned.